Skip to main content

 1.1 Configure RPC endpoints for supported chains

 Halo nodes running as validators require RPC endpoints for L1 and L2 cross chain validation duties.
 This must to be configured in under [xchain.evm-rpc-endpoints] in the halo config file ~/.omni/omega/halo/config/halo.toml.
-The chains currently required are: arb_sepolia, base_sepolia, holesky, op_sepolia.
+The chains currently required for Omega are: arb_sepolia, base_sepolia, holesky, op_sepolia.
+For Mainnet, they are: arbitrum_one, base, ethereum, optimism.

 #######################################################################